 Quick Start

-A system with two components:
+A temperature monitoring system with two nodes:

-1. Sensor - Generates temperature readings
+- Sensor — generates temperature readings and publishes them

-2. Monitor - Displays the readings
+- Monitor — subscribes to the readings and displays them

 Step 1: Create a New Project